pinakinathc/pinakinathc.github.io/index.md

 </dl>

 ```
-thanks to github for this nice theme.
+thanks to jekyll and github for this nice theme.
 ```